 \subsection{Stability under noise}

 The joint method maintains high accuracy even in the presence of noise.
-To evaluate stability, we compare the joint and ptychography methods across different noise levels by adding Poisson noise to the ptychography data.
+To evaluate stability, we compare the joint and ptychography methods across different noise levels by adding Poisson noise to both ptychography and fluorescence data.
 Two cases are considered: \(\text{Noise Level} = \{0\%, 10\%\}\).

 Figure~\ref{fig:noise_recon} shows reconstruction results for both settings, while Figures~\ref{fig:loss_errro_noise_compare}, \ref{fig:loss_fluor_errro_noise_compare} present the corresponding loss and error curves.
 Across both noise levels, the joint method consistently outperforms ptychography-only method.
 In the noise-free case, this robustness arises because the fluorescence modality provides a strong regularization effect on the imaginary part of the reconstruction, thereby preserving resolution even when the ptychography measurements are corrupted on the edges of the image.
 In the high-noise setting, the advantage in noise robustness becomes more pronounced.
-The strong regularization provided by ptychography prevents the joint reconstruction from being corrupted by the input noise, unlike the fluorescence-only reconstruction.
+The strong regularization provided by ptychography prevents the joint reconstruction from being corrupted by the input noise, unlike the {fluorescence-only} reconstruction.